- Advertisement -spot_img

 This unexpected roadblock is a major blow to Parker and his team, who were hoping to build on the momentum from his recent triumphs.

 Parker’s career gained steam when he dominated former WBC champion Deontay Wilder last December, followed by a hard-fought victory over Zhilei Zhang in March, despite being knocked down twice during the fight.
-That win marked his last appearance in the ring, and with the latest fight cancellation, Parker finds himself missing out on opportunities in the rapidly changing heavyweight division.
+That win was his last appearance in the ring, and with the latest fight cancellation, Parker finds himself missing out on opportunities in the rapidly changing heavyweight division.

 This uncertainty deepened after Parker was left off the undercard of the highly anticipated Tyson Fury vs. Oleksandr Usyk clash in Saudi Arabia on 21 December, dealing a significant blow to his comeback aspirations.